Regions of Queensland: Wide Bay–Burnett

-Central Queensland
+Central Queensland and Central West Queensland

 The Central Queensland region borders South Australia and the Northern Territory, and contains the major centres of Rockhampton and Gladstone, the coastal areas and popular holiday destinations Yeppoon, Agnes Water and 1770, and well as the areas further west of the Barcaldine, Barcoo, Blackall-Tambo, Boulia, Diamantina, Longreach and Winton local government areas.
 Despite its vast land area of 497714 km2, it only had a population of 200,172 (2008).
 The region's economy is heavily dominated by coal mining, and cattle grazing.
 A major aluminium smelter is located in Gladstone.

-Mackay, Isaac & Whitsunday
+Mackay, Isaac and Whitsunday

-The Mackay, Isaac & Whitsunday region is centred on the coastal city of Mackay and extends some 300 km inland.
-It contains the Whitsunday Islands group and the coastal towns of Proserpine, Bowen and Sarina.
+The Mackay, Isaac and Whitsunday region is centred on the coastal city of Mackay and extends some 300 km inland.
+It contains the Whitsunday Islands group and the coastal towns of Bowen, Proserpine, and Sarina.
 The coastal areas are densely covered in sugar cane farms, while the less densely populated inland areas have several mining communities.

 North Queensland

-The North Queensland region is a coastal region centered on the city of Townsville and secondary inland city of Mount Isa.
+The North Queensland region is a coastal region centred on the city of Townsville and secondary inland city of Mount Isa.
 Townsville is the location of a major seaport handling exports from mines in Mount Isa and cattle exports from coastal and inland areas.
 The region also contains a bulk sugar exporting terminal at Lucinda in the region's north.
 Other inland towns include Charters Towers and Cloncurry, and the coastal towns of Ayr, Home Hill and Ingham.